 Leash training a puppy can have major benefits for you and your dog.
 From a practical standpoint, a leash gives you control and provides your puppy with safety, all while letting them explore their new world.
 It’s also key to walking your puppy.
 Walking is good for you and your dog’s health, provides an opportunity to have quality time with your family, and helps with training as well.
 Leash training makes walks more enjoyable and productive for everyone.

 Why Leash Train Your Dog?

-- It keeps your puppy from taking off during a walk, which can help keep him safe.
+- It keeps your puppy from taking off during a walk, which can help keep them safe.

-- It allows you to control your puppy when he becomes excited and/or agitated.
+- It can stop your puppy from becoming overly excited and/or agitated.

 - It’s a tool you can use in other training, like housetraining, learning to “Come” or other lessons.

-- It allows you to bring your puppy with you, wherever you go.
+- It allows you to bring your puppy almost anywhere.